rueedlinger/kafka-connect-quickstart/README.md

 - **Kafka Connect UI** from Lenses.io  => http://localhost:8000/

-As default the Apache Avro convertor will be used as value and key convertor.
+As default [Avro](https://avro.apache.org/) will be used as value and key convertor.
 If you want to change the default settings just adapt the [docker-compose.yml](docker-compose.yml) file for the Kafka Connect service or override the settings in connector config.